-Looking to buy a skid steer loader?
-Learn more about factors to consider when buying a skid steer loader.
+Looking to buy a used skid steer loader?
+Learn more about factors to consider when buying a used skid steer loader.

 This guide highlights general features and specifications of a Skid Steer, a machine bidadoo recently sells on auction.
 We have skid steers available from many of our locations across the country including: California, Arizona, Texas, and South Carolina.

 What is a skid steer?

 A skid steer is a small 4-wheeled or tracked rigid-framed machine that has attached lift arms.
 Various tools (such as forks or buckets) may be attached to the lift arms.
 The left and right wheel pairs are independent and can be operated at different speeds - allowing the machine to turn by skidding or dragging its fixed wheels.

 What is a skid steer typically used for?

 Skid steers are compact and are capable of zero-radius turning.
 This allows them to be used for applications requiring a compact solution. , which makes them extremely maneuverable and valuable for applications that require a compact, agile loader.
 Various implements, such as a hydraulic trencher, broom, auger, forks, spear, planner, or bucket - can be added to the lift arms.
 Once this is done, a skid steer is effective in digging in tight locations.

 A wheeled skid steer has four wheels that mechanically lock in synchronization on each side.
 The right-side wheels can be driven independently of the left-side wheels and turning is done via differential steering and by dragging its fixed-orientation wheels across the ground.